mattlean/lean-js-app-starter/starters/basic-node/README.md

 ### Method 2: Docker Development Environment (Recommended)

-This method is the simplest as it only only requires Docker and has one step.
-Also, you won't need to worry about which Node.js version your machine is running because the dev environment will use a separate Node.js process running inside the container.
+This method is the simplest as it only only requires Docker.
+You won't even need to worry about Node.js since the dev environment will use a separate Node.js process inside the container.

 For more information on the Docker dev environment, please read the ["Docker Environments" document in the LJAS docs](https://github.com/mattlean/lean-js-app-starter/blob/v1.0.0-rc/docs/developing/docker-environments.md).

 #### Prerequisites

-The only requirement is [Docker](https://docker.com/get-started).
+The only prerequisite is that you must have [Docker](https://docker.com/get-started) installed.

 This was tested on Docker Desktop 4.20.0, but many other Docker versions should still work.